dimxy/doc-dev/first-cc-heir.md

 Not let's decide what validation we need for our simplified 'Heir' cc contract.

 Actually we have just tree transaction in this contract: initial funding, adding more value and claiming tx.
-As it was stated the inital tx could be validated together with the successive adding or claming transaction.
+As initian or adding tx do not have cc vins they are validated together with claming transaction.

 What needs to be validated?